-C. Utilisation of Cluster Information in RAN Optimisation
+C. Utilization of Cluster Information in RAN Optimization

-An important property of the SOM is that it is able to form clusters of similarly behaving network elements and objects (for example cells) that can be analysed visually.
-The scope of this section is to demonstrate to utilisation of the cell cluster information in optimisation process.
-The optimisation process utilising the SOM-generated clusters is depicted in Figure 2.
+An important property of the SOM is that it is able to form clusters of similarly behaving network elements and objects (for example cells) that can be analyzed visually.
+The scope of this section is to demonstrate the utilization of the cell cluster information in the optimization process.
+The optimization process utilizing the SOM-generated clusters is depicted in Figure 2.
 It is assumed that the lower left corner of the performance spectrum indicates cells that have a certain defect.
-These cells are automatically selected as optimisation targets.
+These cells are automatically selected as optimization targets.

 Figure 2.
-Example of utilisation of cluster information in optimisation process.
-Selection for cells to be optimised/autotuned.
+Example of utilization of cluster information in the optimization process.
+Selection of cells to be optimized or auto-tuned.
 PS stands for performance spectrum.

 In a network with hundreds of cells manual correction of parameter settings is a very time-consuming and close to impossible task.
-When utilising cell clustering it is much easier for the operator to optimise the cellspecific parameters.
-With the help of performance spectrum the cells can be clustered (grouped) based on traffic profile and density, propagation conditions, cell types, RRM functionality performance etc. Grouping based on multiple criteria instead of just one (like cell type) is more accurate and the operation of the network will benefit from this.
+When utilizing cell clustering it is much easier for the operator to optimize the cellspecific parameters.
+With the help of performance spectrum the cells can be clustered (grouped) based on traffic profile and density, propagation conditions, cell types, RRM functionality performance etc. Grouping based on multiple criteria instead of just one (like cell type) is more accurate and the optimization of the network will benefit from this.
 First the network is started with default parameter settings.
-During the initial suboptimal operation of the network measurements from the cells are collected.
+During the sub-optimal operation of the network measurements from the cells are collected.
 With the help of a clustering method each cell is automatically assigned to a cluster, number of clusters being well under the number of cells in the network.
-Each cell in a cell-group will use same configuration parameter values and the optimisation process is greatly simplified, improved and made more error prone and efficient.
-The optimisation phase will concentrate on the optimisation/automation of cell group owning a parameter set, rather than optimising each individual cell with its own selection of configuration parameter settings.
-In the trouble shooting case the problematic cells can be found rapidly using a clustering method and visualisation of the clusters.
-Additionally using these visualisation properties, the operator can easily analyse what kind of cell types he has in his network with respect to certain performance indicators and variables and combine the results with geographical relationships.
+Each cell in a cell-group will use the same configuration parameter values and the optimization process is greatly simplified, improved and made more error prone and efficient.
+The optimization phase will concentrate on the optimization/automation of cell groups owning a parameter set, rather than optimizing each individual cell with its own selection of configuration parameter settings.
+In the troubleshooting case the problematic cells can be found rapidly using a clustering method and visualization of the clusters.
+Additionally using these visualization properties, the operator can easily analyze what kind of cell types he has in his network with respect to certain performance indicators and variables and combine the results with geographical relationships.